psirenny/derby-locale/README.md

 Options
 -------

 **default** – Default locale to use.
-It is blank by default.
-If blank, the first supported locale will be the default.
+If unset, the first supported locale will be the default.

 **path** – Default path to locale information.
 Defaults to `$locale`.